TeamFAPS/PSVita-RE-tools/README.md

 PSVita-ELF-builder usage
 ---
-To reverse PSVita, you need some dumps of the PSVita modules.
+To reverse PS Vita OS, you need some dumps of the PS Vita modules.
 These dumps are either memory dumps (St4rk's vitadump) or decrypted SELF (vitaDecrypt).

 Now you also have a ALL IN ONE solution: vDump.
 But in case you want to decrypt quickly a lot of SELFs, you will keep using vitaDecrypt.